SEND Report 2018 – 2019

 We also work in close partnership with other agencies like the Health Authority and Social Services, who share our commitment to protecting children and young adults.
 The people in these agencies can include health visitors, the school doctor and nurse and social workers.

 Our first concern is your child's welfare, and therefore there may be occasions when we have to consult other agencies even before we contact you.
 Should this be necessary, we want to reassure you that any concerns we have about your child will always be fully discussed with you, after we have talked with the other agency.
 All staff are trained in Safeguarding Vulnerable Children and Young People.

-At Woodlands we promote British Values through:
+At Woodlands we aim to:

 Facilities and Resources

 The school has invested heavily in providing and updating the physical environment and facilities for the students.

 Downstairs, in the new school extension, classrooms are designed to facilitate the needs of learners with profound physical disabilities; all of these classrooms include overhead tracking hoists to support with moving and handling during the course of the day.
 Purpose built changing facilities have been created to support students with personal care and a new Rebound room adds to the provision by including a sunken trampoline which is accessible to students with physical disabilities as well as their able bodied peers.
 A medical room is used by special needs nursing staff to meet the needs of our students with the most complex medical needs.

 One of the rooms in this downstairs area has been allocated as a Multi-Sensory environment which staff prepare for the half termly themes and can provide a variety of multi-sensory experiences, in line with the Bamboozle approach.

 FE classrooms upstairs have purpose built allocated kitchen areas, adjoining classrooms, in order to promote the students’ cooking and life skills.
 This area also hosts a designated gym space for students to develop the skills to engage in physical exercise.